Off campus assessments and exams

 - What you need in order to complete your assessment.
 Is it open book?
 Have you got all the information and resources you need?

-Find a good place to sit the exam or assessment, where you can be free from as many distractions as possible.
+Find a good place to sit the exam or assessment, where you can be free from as many distractions as possible (and switch off notifications).
+Check your device and internet connection.
 It's also worth checking your housemates or family know you are making a video for your assessment or taking an online exam to avoid any possible unexpected interruptions!
-Switch off mobile devices / notifications.

 During the assessment or exam